-Our charity consists of over 50 volunteers who each have lived experience in dealing with the pain of murder, suicide and mental health issues
+Our charity consists of volunteers who each have lived experience in dealing with the pain of murder, suicide and mental health issues

 “Giving is not just about making a donation.
 It is about making a difference.”

 The selflessness of our volunteers is what makes FAMS truly special

 It all began with a conversation between two colleagues; Meg McCloy and Kevin Queen.
 It transpired that both Meg and Kevin had shared the same traumatic grief after the death of a loved one, through murder or suicide.

 Meg’s son, Steven McCloy, died through suicide at the tender age of 17 after being the victim of bullying.